Auxiliary Police Officer: Job Description, Duties and Requirements

 Auxiliary police officers are called upon to supplement police work as needed.
 Although they do not perform duties that require force, they take part in other police work that preserves peace and order, prevents crime and protects life and property, as instructed by their department.
 Depending on the community, auxiliary police officers may assist in crowd and traffic control, perform uniformed foot or bicycle patrols in a neighborhood or provide security at local concerts and festivals.

 Requirements of an Auxiliary Police Officer

 Because auxiliary police officers serve at the discretion of their department's chief of police, there is variation in the requirements for auxiliary law enforcement officers.
 For example, many smaller communities tend to have hourly requirements for auxiliary police officers.
 Moreover, some communities may require that potential auxiliary police officers undergo auxiliary law enforcement training.
 These training courses are often provided at local community colleges and teach potential auxiliary officers the basics of law enforcement, first aid and firearms training.

 Employment Outlook and Salary Information

 Although the U.S. Bureau of Labor Statistics (BLS) doesn't report statistics for auxiliary police officers, information pertaining to mainstream police officers or security guards is available.
-In 2012, police and sheriff's patrol officers earned a median annual salary of $55,270, and security guards earned $23,970 at that same time.
-From 2012-2022, employment for police and sheriff's patrol officers was predicted by the BLS to expand more slowly than average, at 6%, while jobs for security guards were expected to grow about as fast as average, at 12%.
+In 2013, police and sheriff's patrol officers earned median annual salaries of $56,130, and security guards earned $24,070 during that same year.
+From 2012-2022, employment for police and detectives was predicted by the BLS to expand more slowly than average at 5%, while jobs for security guards were expected to grow about as fast as average at 12%.

 Related to Auxiliary Police Officer: Job Description, Duties and Requirements